Degrees Offered: M.S., D.N.P., Graduate Certificate

 Applicants are strongly encouraged to meet with the Graduate Program in Nursing coordinator and their discipline-specific adviser early on in their undergraduate program to plan this course of study.

-Students may apply during the second semester of their junior year in major by April 1.
+Students may apply during the second semester of their junior year by the posted application deadline.
 Application review continues until all seats are filled.

 NURS 806 - Clinical Inquiry